 Time and time again, doctors buy disability insurance at full price.
 More often than not, they are significantly overpaying.

-That because doctors typically have access to various disability insurance discounts.
+That is because doctors typically have access to various disability insurance discounts.
 But an experienced broker without access to these discounts may tip-toe around these potential savings.
-(After all, this is surefire way to lose your business to a competitor.)
+(After all, this is a surefire way to lose your business to a competitor.)